 In the MATLAB command window, use the

-method of the hardware object to start the executable on the target hardware.
+hardware object to start the executable on the target hardware.

 hwobj = jetson; pid = runApplication(hwobj,'myAdd');

 ### Launching the executable on the target...
 Executable launched successfully with process ID 26432.
 Displaying the simple runtime log for the executable...

 myAdd.bin to the MATLAB environment on the host and compare the computed results with the results